 - Students, faculty, and Hartford humanities partners will attend a weekly lunch and workshop on topics such as collaborating using digital tools, presenting work to academic and public audiences, and creating social change in the city.

-- Student researchers: Applications for next summer will be announced in winter 2024.
+- Student researchers: Applications for next summer will be announced in early March.

-The PHC Faculty Director and Director of Community Learning will review proposals and applications to identify matching interests for potential teams.
+To help with your proposal you can view project summaries from 2022 here and 2023 here.
+The PHC co-directors will review proposals and applications to identify matching interests for potential teams.
 Team members will share a common interest in a broad humanities theme (such as colonization, literacy, or migration) and/or a methodological approach (such as oral history, storytelling, or digital mapping).

 PHC is a competitive application process, with preference given to first generation, under-represented, and other students with demonstrated financial need, for whom socioeconomic status has prevented them from engaging with summer research opportunities.